Explicit Acyclic Models and (Co)Chain Operations: Diagonal Chain Maps from Contractions

 \begin{exam} Let us turn to multidiagonals for $M_*$.
 In general, given a free complex $C_*$ with a contraction $h$, one also has the contraction $h^{(2)} = h \otimes Id + \rho \otimes h $ of $C_* \otimes C_*$, from which one constructs a diagonal $\Delta$ on $C_*$.
 But this diagonal is not necessarily coassociative.
 Given $\Delta$, one can build by iteration various higher diagonals $C_* \to C_*^{\otimes k}$.
 For example, one choice is $\Delta^{(k+1)} = (Id \otimes \Delta^{(k)}) \circ \Delta$.
 But one also has preferred contractions of the $C_* ^{\otimes(k+1)}$ given by $h^{(k+1)} = h \otimes Id^{\otimes k} + \rho \otimes h^{(k)} $, and these contractions, which do have a strong associativity property, directly lead to higher diagonals.
 Are these contraction diagonals related to higher diagonals given by simply iterating the original $\Delta$?\\

-Some bad news is that the diagonal for $M_*$ itself is not coassociative.
-The two ways of associating to form triple diagonals already disagree on $y_2$.
-Of course the two equivariant triple diagonals are equivariantly chain homotopic, which is easy to see explicitly up to $y_2$ and perhaps in general for $M_*$.
+{\bf Iterated vs Standard Procedure Multidiagonals.} Some bad news is that the diagonal for $M_*$ itself is not coassociative.
+The two ways of associating to form triple diagonals already disagree on $y_2$.\footnote{Curiously, when $n = 3$ the other triple diagonal $(\Delta \otimes Id) \circ \Delta(y_2)$ is a sum of twelve terms, and exactly one of them, $Ty_0 \otimes Ty_1 \otimes T^2y_1$, is not in $Ker(h) = Im(h)$.} Of course the two equivariant triple diagonals are equivariantly chain homotopic, which is easy to see explicitly up to $y_2$ and perhaps in general for $M_*$.
 But we definitely have a preferred contraction of $M_*^{\otimes (k+1)}$, so that associated diagonal is the one we always want.\\